TheRealMilesLee/ECS251-GroupProject/README.md

 # ECS251-GroupProject

 This project aims to perform a comparison of the performance between different thread pool strategies.
-We will compare the FIFO, LIFO, PPL, and TBB approaches.
+We will compare the FIFO, LIFO, TBB, OpenMP and OpenBlas approaches.
 We will also compare the native and async/future approaches.

 The workload we will use is matrix multiplication.
 We will use